Radiopurity screening of materials for rare event searches by neutron activation at the TRIGA reactor of Pavia: Experimental methodology

 \section{Experimental methodology}

-The main step of NAA is neutron irradiation.
-The contaminants to be measured are targets of neutron-induced reactions, usually at a research reactor, which lead to the production of radionuclides.
+The main step of NAA is neutron irradiation, usually at a research reactor.
+The contaminants to be measured are targets of neutron-induced reactions, which lead to the production of radionuclides.
 Subsequently, $\gamma$-spectroscopy measurements are performed to measure the induced activities and determine the concentrations of contaminants in the sample.
 High-Purity Germanium (HPGe) detectors are the most widely used $\gamma$-spectrometers, because of their excellent energy resolution.

 The activation reactions usually exploited for natural contaminant concentration measurements are radiative $(n,\gamma)$ captures on \u, \th and \kqu, generating radionuclides according to the following sequences: